scribe-org/Scribe-iOS/README.md

 The App Store videos, images and text can be found in [Resources/AppStore](https://github.com/scribe-org/Scribe-iOS/blob/main/Resources/AppStore/).
 Contributions to improve them are welcome, but please [open an issue](https://github.com/scribe-org/Scribe-iOS/issues/new) to check before.

-# Setup [`⇧`](#contents) <a id="setup"></a>

-Users access Scribe language keyboards through the following:

-- Download Scribe from the [App Store](https://apps.apple.com/app/scribe-language-keyboards/id1596613886)
-- Settings -> General -> Keyboard -> Keyboards -> Add New Keyboard
-- Select Scribe and choose from the available language keyboards
-- When typing press `🌐` to select keyboards

 # Supported Languages [`⇧`](#contents) <a id="supported-languages"></a>

 The Scribe team has interest in creating keyboards for all languages of interest.
 The following table shows the supported languages and the amount of data available for each on [Wikidata](https://www.wikidata.org/).
 Check [Scribe-iOS/Data](https://github.com/scribe-org/Scribe-iOS/tree/main/Data) for queries for all current languages and those that have substantial data on [Wikidata](https://www.wikidata.org/), and check the [`-new keyboard-`](https://github.com/scribe-org/Scribe-iOS/issues?q=is%3Aissue+is%3Aopen+label%3A%22-new+keyboard-%22) label in the [Issues](https://github.com/scribe-org/Scribe-iOS/issues) for keyboards that are currently in progress or being discussed.